gitbush/london-boroughs/README.md

     - For dashboard styles and grid layout
 * <a href="https://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html" target="_blank">SCSS</a>
     - For splitting the stylesheets into partials for ease of development.
 My first time using SCSS and I do need to find a work flow that suits me.
+* <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">Javascript</a>
+    - All three charting libraries are based on Javascript.
 * <a href="https://getbootstrap.com/docs/4.0/getting-started/introduction/" target="_blank">Bootstrap (version 4.3.1)</a>
     -  Used for all cards, font styles and modal.
 * <a href="https://d3js.org/" target="_blank">D3.js (version 3.5.17)</a>